 In lieu of fireworks, you can set off sparklers and other fun items that snap, spark, or otherwise produce a sparkling effect without the concerns of fireworks.

 Independence Day BBQ Recipes

-There is nothing wrong with going strictly traditional here – burger, hotdogs, and steaks are fine and uncomplicated.
+There is nothing wrong with going strictly traditional here – burgers, hot dogs, and steaks are simple and delicious.
 But if you want to get a bit creative, try some of these main course ideas.

-Multi-cultural kabobs – If you want to have a multi-cultural theme, or just celebrate the American melting pot, try grilling kabobs in various flavors.
+Multicultural kabobs – If you want to have a multicultural theme, or just celebrate America’s melting pot, grill kabobs in various flavors.